wiertz/wiertz-kuhn-mattissek-a-turn-to-geopolitics/README.md

-# A turn to geopolitics: how Russia’s war against Ukraine unsettles the German energy transition discourse
+# A turn to geopolitics: Shifts in the German energy transition discourse in light of Russia’s war against Ukraine
-Supplementary materials to the working paper published at https://osf.io/preprints/socarxiv/8d6sp/
+Supplementary materials to the research article Wiertz T, Kuhn L, Mattissek A (2023) A turn to geopolitics: Shifts in the German energy transition discourse in light of Russia’s war against Ukraine.
+Energy Research & Social Science 98:103036. https://doi.org/10.1016/j.erss.2023.103036